Utah Deaf History and Culture

 The Student Walkout Strike of 1969

 Since the Dual Track Program was introduced at the Utah School for the Deaf in 1962, where all Deaf students were expected to start in the Oral program, the system had grown rather complicated.
 They were not to enroll in the Simultaneous Communication program unless they had "failed" the oral program by the age of 11 or 6th grade.
-There were still separate dormitories, separate eating areas during meals in the dining hall, and separate play areas during recess.
+There were still separate dormitories, eating areas during meals in the dining hall, and play areas during recess.

 The purpose of offering these separate facilities was to allow oral students to develop their speaking and listening skills to their full potential, and simultaneous communication students to develop develop proper manual and oral skills.
 With the exception of competitive sports, this division encompassed extracurricular activities (The Utah Eagle, February 1968).
 There were not enough students from each division to field full teams in the sporting program.
 As a result, student athletes from both the Oral and Simultaneous Communication Divisions were recruited (The Utah Eagle, February 1968; Dale R. Cook, Paul Arthur, and Linda Snodgrass James, personal communication, May 29, 2011).